 We got this far because of some good decisions state leaders made in 2006.
 Back then, only 20,000 solar installations existed in the entire state.
 Solar was a great idea, but still too expensive for most people.

-Then-Gov. Schwarzenegger and some forward-thinking state lawmakers passed the Million Solar Roofs Initiative (SB 1-Murray).
+Then-Gov. Schwarzenegger and former state senator Kevin Murray led the effort to convince the Legislature to adopt the Million Solar Roofs Initiative (SB 1-Murray).
 That law set a goal of building a million solar energy systems on homes, schools, farms and businesses throughout the state.
 It also created a rebate for installing solar.

 Combined with a federal tax credit and the expansion of net metering, the upfront cost of solar dropped.

 This prompted many people to choose solar, causing the market price of solar to drop.
 Which prompted even more people to choose solar.
 A virtuous circle had begun.